openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_vweup/docs/index.rst

 .. image:: DSC00373_1024.JPG
     :width: 480px

 The cable used between the OBD plug and the DB9-F plug needs to be twisted to avoid transmission problems.
 A good cable to use here is a CAT-5 or CAT-6 double shielded network cable.
-Be shure to not only to connect CAN hi an CAN lo, but also connect ground.
+Be shure to not only connect CAN hi and CAN lo, but also connect ground.

 === === ===== ===========================
 T26 OBD DB9-F Signal